Sonntag, 12. Januar 2025

 Simon de Beauvoir concluded that women were “other” to men.
 Perhaps, I got too caught up in the whole “sex” thing to continue pursuing “gender” in that way.
 I do feel her as a woman and philosopher.
 I have her to thank for my master’s thesis.
 I feel, I understand her with the heart.
 And I salute her courage, and dedication to exposing the social inequities related to conceptions of gender and sex.
 She shook me awake.
 As a woman.
 As a feminist.
 As a human being.

 As I dive into the study of women philosophers, I find it gives an amazing validation to my Nexistential identity.
 To my femme philosophy to be.
 My work becomes clear: A philosophy of humankind through the perspective of a woman – engendered, of course, by men and women alike in all their variations.
 A philosophy born out of a woman’s womb of orgasmic intelligence.
 Women’s philosophies and philosophical experiencing move me to the bone.
-I feel it in my flesh, it beats in my heart, and sings in my soul.
+I feel it in my flesh, it beats in my heart and sings in my soul.

 Men move me, too.
 But they also frighten me.
 For too long I felt other to them, while at the same time identifying with their more profound observations.
 The philosopher at the club talked about Friedrich Nietzsche (15.
 October 1844 – 25.
 November 1900), who believed suffering to be a catalyst for growth.
 He wondered: is suffering bad perse?
 Believed that our life is valuable because we are vulnerable and finite, because it will end.
 He espoused the idea of self-fashioning, a process of creating one’s own values.
 Materialism and rationalism lead to godlessness and nihilism.
 The belief in the Christian God becomes unbelievable and leads to a moral collapse.
 Mourning and disorientation result from the loss of God.
 Crisis.
 Thus, we are faced with a moral restoration project.
 The morality based on perceptions we inherited, we have to restructure to our own moral perceptions.